 The Choice Between ASPE or IFRS

-Private Canadian businesses started using the ASPE in 2011, and at the same time, publicly traded companies began using the International Financial Reporting Standards.
+Publicly traded companies began using the International Financial Reporting Standards (IFRS) at the same time that the ASPE was implemented.
 While public companies must use the IFRS, private companies can choose one or the other.
-As a general rule of thumb, the ASPE is simpler and less demanding than the IFRS, and as a result, it makes sense for private businesses to use the ASPE.
+The Canada Centre for Financial Reporting asserts that the ASPE is simpler and less demanding than the IFRS, and as a result, it makes sense for private businesses to use the ASPE.

 If you plan to go public in the near future, you may want to switch to the IFRS.
 Additionally, you may want to use IFRS if your parent company or your competitors use it.